-- Α. Individual speakers are limited to three (3) minutes for their presentations. - Organized presentations with more than В. (1) speaker are limited to fifteen (15) for minutes the 8 presentation. - C. requested in advance, additional time may be granted. - 14.
-MEETING PROCEDURES.
-Rosenberg's Rules of Order (Attachment A) may be used as general guidelines for conducting 13 meetings of the Commission.
-Notwithstanding these guidelines, 14 responsibility for presiding over meetings and maintaining order 15 remains under the full discretion of the Chairman.
-Rosenberg's Rules 16|| of Order shall not supersede any conflicting procedural 17 requirements within these Rules and Procedures orstatute.
-18 Additionally, deviation from these guidelines shall in no way 19 invalidate any action of the Commission. - 15.
-ACTIONS BY COMMISSION.
-Adoption of Standards Procedures for the evaluation of proposals, schedules of fees for examination of petitions and for processing as authorized in the Cortese-Knox-Hertzberg "Local Government Reorganization Act 2000", and such other actions as required by law shall be by resolution of the Commission.
-Other actions shall be taken by 26 motion and recorded as a minute order and/or identified within the Resolutions adopted by the Commission shall be signed by the presiding officer of the meeting and certified by the Executive
+- 13. TIME FOR TESTIMONY.
+In order to allow for maximum input within the limited amount of time available for each proposal, the 5 following time limits shall apply unless otherwise indicated by the Chairperson: - Individual speakers are limited to three (3) minutes for their presentations. - If requested in advance, additional time may be B. 10 granted. - of PROCEDURES.
+Rosenberg's Rules MEETING 12 (Attachment A) may be used as general guidelines for conducting 13 meetings of the Commission.
+Notwithstanding these guidelines, 14 responsibility for presiding over meetings and maintaining order 15 remains under the full discretion of the Chairperson.
+Rosenberg's 16 Rules of Order shall not supersede any conflicting procedural 17 requirements within these Rules and Procedures or statute.
+18 Additionally, deviation from these guidelines shall in no way 19 invalidate any action of the Commission. - BY COMMISSION.
+Adoption of Standards 15.
+ACTIONS 21 Procedures for the evaluation of proposals, schedules of fees for 22 examination of petitions and for processing as authorized in the 23 Cortese-Knox-Hertzberg "Local Government Reorganization Act of 24 2000," and such other actions as required by law shall be by 25 resolution of the Commission.
+Other actions shall be taken by motion 26 and recorded as a minute order and/or identified within the minutes.
+27 Resolutions adopted by the Commission shall be signed by the presiding officer of the meeting and certified by the Executive